How Banks Can Increase Customer Engagement in the New Normal

 - Proactively engage by giving customers insights into their spending patterns, and notify them of any upcoming payments

-Smart segmentation to build relationships
+Use smart segmentation to build relationships

-- Re-evaluate your customer segmentation, and adopt a behavior-based approach to personalize customer engagement
+- Re-evaluate your customer segmentation, and adopt a behavior-based approach to personalize customer engagement.

 The new normal for banking and financial services is digital first with a human touch.
-It’s time to truly understand not only your customers needs but sentiments as well.
+So invest in creating moments of engagement your customers value.

 Banks and financial institutions must take advantage of marketing innovation, and customer engagement hubs such as our Moments, and be there for their customers.